 Most collectors start by collecting a favourite designer or to collect by decade.
 You have two main choices:

-Really vintage couture is highly sought after because they are names that are no longer in production today, such as Madeleine Vionnet, Paul Poiret, Elsa Schiaparelli, Mariano Fortune, Charles Worth, Norman Hartnell and even Biba.
-In their time these names were the crème de la crème of high fashion and are highly coveted today.
+Extremely vintage couture is highly sought after because they are names that are no longer in production today, such as Madeleine Vionnet, Paul Poiret, Elsa Schiaparelli, Mariano Fortune, Charles Worth, Norman Hartnell and even Biba.
+In their time these names were the crème de la crème of high fashion, and are still highly coveted today.
 Equally desirable are pieces from the original designers of houses that exist today, such as Coco Chanel, Cristobel Balenciaga and Christian Dior.

 Items that are produced in limited quantities and are in good condition will hold or increase their value.
 Smaller sizes are more valuable than larger sizes, as museums (who buy from auction houses) prefer smaller sizes.

-Dig around fashion archives to understand what was sought after and trendy for a decade or a trademark of a specific designer.
+Dig around fashion archives to understand what was sought after in a particular decade, or a trademark of a specific designer.
 High street trends are almost always copied straight off the catwalk.
 For example the Herve Leger bandage dress from his Autumn Winter 2008 collection sparked off a nationwide trend for body-con dresses.
 The high street picked up on the demand and body-con’s were the most popular trend in the last couple of years.

-Fashion history is worth reading up on to see what trends were popular and researching which fashion house inspired it.
-Alexander McQueen, Vivienne Westwood and Roland Mouret have lead the run way with innovative pieces.
-Choose strategically and target pieces that made an impact.
+Fashion history is worth reading up on to see what trends were popular, and then researching which fashion house inspired it.
+Alexander McQueen, Vivienne Westwood and Roland Mouret have lead the way with innovative pieces.
+Choose strategically and target pieces that made an impact at the time.

 Historical context adds value to an item.
 The internet has great research advantages.
-Ask yourself if the item appeared on the front of a magazine or whether it was considered controversial or ground breaking for its time and for what reasons.
+Ask yourself if the item appeared on the front of a notable magazine or whether it was considered controversial or ground breaking for its period.

 Designer wardrobes are hot money.
 Unwanted couture pieces from the wardrobe of heiress and Alexander McQueen muse Daphne Guinness fetched at £60,000 at a charity auction in April 2008.
 In December 2009 Audrey Hepburn’s collection of Givenchy couture was auctioned at £270,000.